 603. REPORT OF INVESTIGATION.

-(a) Within 90 days of the conclusion of an investigation under this article, a committee shall submit to the Council the results of the investigation, unless the Council, by majority vote of the Members present and voting, extends the time limit.
+(a) Within 90 days after the conclusion of an investigation under this article, a committee shall submit to the Council the results of the investigation, unless the Council, by majority vote of the Members present and voting, extends the time limit.

-(b) The committee, by a majority of the Members present and voting, may vote not to release all or part of its report.
-The Council, by a majority of Members present and voting, may direct a committee to release its report under terms that the Council sets.
+(b) The committee, by a majority vote of the Members present and voting, may vote not to release all or part of its report.
+The Council, by a majority vote of Members present and voting, may direct a committee to release its report under terms that the Council sets.

 604. TESTIMONY UNDER OATH.